Warren Hansen

 Warren R. Hansen (born February 15, 1943) is a Canadian retired curler.
 He played as third on the Hec Gervais rink that won the 1974 Brier.
 Hansen served as director of event operations for Curling Canada, but retired in June 2015.
-He currently is operating a podcast called Inside Curling with Kevin Martin and Jim Jerome that is part of Sportsnet's podcast group.
+He currently is operating a podcast called Inside Curling with Kevin Martin and Jim Jerome.
 He previously worked for the United States Curling Association as a Business Development Consultant from 2017 - 2020.
 Hansen worked for Curling Canada (formerly the Canadian Curling Association) 1974 - 2015.
 His involvement with the organization has been instrumental in moving major events into hockey arenas, introducing the page playoff system, reducing the amount of sheets in events to four, implementing player dress codes, bringing in officiating of major events and the creation of the Continental Cup of Curling and Canada Cup of Curling.
 In addition Hansen played a key role, along with Calgary's Ray Kingsmith in establishing curling as a demonstration sport at the 1988 Winter Olympics in Calgary.
 In 2002 he developed the game of Mixed Doubles as part of the newly created Continental Cup.
 In June 2015 it was announced that Mixed Doubles will be a full medal sport at the 2018 Winter Olympics.
 Hansen is a member of the Alberta Sports Hall of Fame as a team member of the Edmonton Huskies and also as a Curling Builder.
-He is a member of the City of Edmonton Sports Hall of Fame as a team member of the Huskies and a Member Emeritus of the Honorary Governor General's Curling Club, a Curler/Builder in the Canadian Curling Hall of Fame and a Builder in the World Curing Hall of Fame.
+He is a member of the City of Edmonton Sports Hall of Fame as a team member of the Huskies and a Member Emeritus of the Honorary Governor General's Curling Club, a Builder in the British Columbia Curling Hall of Fame, a Curler/Builder in the Canadian Curling Hall of Fame and a Builder in the World Curing Hall of Fame.